DeepHiveMind/QuantumMachineLearning_QiML/README.md

-### Welcome Onboard to the Wonderland of Industrialization of Quantum AI!
+### Welcome Onboard to the Wonderland of Quantum AI Industrialization!